mrcsmcl/Team4GDD/level-and-world-design.md

         * Early levels serve as **tutorials**, introducing players to core mechanics.
         * Mid-levels feature **multi-layered objectives** that require players to strategize.
         * Final levels push players to master the mechanics with time-critical tasks and advanced threats.
+     * Each level is non-linear and has a wide variety of ways to infiltrate successfully as well as challenges that hinder them.
+Players can also complete objectives in any succession, with the final objective being completable to allow players to escape to the next area.

 2.  **Hub System**
     * Between missions, players can access a central **safehouse hub**: